apache/ratis/ratis-docs/src/site/markdown/start/index.md

 ```

 ### Handle Readonly Command
-Note that we only handled `INCREMENT` command, what about the `GET` command?
-The `GET` command is implemented as a readonly command, so we need to implement `public CompletableFuture<Message> query(Message request)` instead of `applyTransaction`.
+Note that we only handled `INCREMENT` command,
+what about the `GET` command?
+The `GET` command is implemented as a readonly command,
+so we'll need to implement `public CompletableFuture<Message> query(Message request)` instead of `applyTransaction`.

 ```java
 public class CounterStateMachine extends BaseStateMachine {